 Every single person on the planet will experience a headache at some time in their lives.

-I don’t think anyone can escape headache, or perhaps even a hangover at some point in their lives.
+I don’t think anyone can escape a headache, or perhaps even a hangover at some point in their life.

-They are complex neurological conditions that need proper medical treatment.
+Migraine is a complex neurological condition that needs proper medical treatment.
 If you can get rid of your 'migraine' using an over the counter pain killer, then it is most likely not a migraine.

-1. Take action at the first sign of neurological disturbance which typically involves the eye(s) – pressure, blurry vision, zig zags in the air, lightning bolts in your peripheral vision.
+1. Take action at the first sign of neurological disturbance which, for me, typically involves one or both eye's.
+I feel pressure (like they are being crushed in a vice).
+You might also experience: blurry vision, zig zags in the air, and or lightning bolts in your peripheral vision.

 your prescribed abortive medication or over the counter pain killer (if

-you take them) and go to bed in a very dark room or use an eye pillow to
+you take them) and go to bed in a very dark room.
+If you are light sensitive you might also benefit from using an eye pillow to

 2. Put a hot water bottle on your stomach and rest your hands under it.
 It is essential that your hands are warmed.

 3. Put an ice pack behind your neck.
 It is essential that your neck is iced.

 4. Also keep your feet warm with a blanket.